gabrielrovesti/VerifiedMovies/README.md

 - The project follows the starter template from: <https://github.com/XamHans/React-Solidity-Typescript-Starter>
 (one thing to note; Ethers gives A LOT of problems with TypeScript, so I had to use ONLY web3.js instead)
-- It has to utilize the Self Sovereign Identity code by Alessio de Biasi, Computer Science Master Student at University of Ca' Foscari, Venice (SelfSovereignIdentity.sol) as a library in its implementation; the code is in the 'smart-contracts' folder.
+- I was forced to implement the Self Sovereign Identity code by Alessio de Biasi, Computer Science Master Student at University of Ca' Foscari, Venice (SelfSovereignIdentity.sol) as a library in its implementation still, it's all DIY, cause he was not that helpful.
+He helped figure out some parts of the process, but it's that kind of person which seems nice but in reality, "just do it yourself, idiot".
-He guided me through the whole process of understanding the logical flow of everything and I'm grateful because I just had to ask him; still, it's all myself here.
 - Here "npm" was used everywhere; if you want to use "yarn" instead, you can, but you have to change the commands accordingly (don't mix the two, it will give you errors of any kind: I know).

 ## Features

 - It utilizes a self made implementation of two W3C Standards: Decentralized Identifiers (DID) and Verifiable Credentials (VC), with Zero Knowledge Proof (ZKP) capabilities
-- The verifiable credential follow the CL Signature scheme with a custom implementation (not yet fully standardized) for Zero Knowledge Proof sakes
+- The verifiable credential follow the CL Signature scheme with a custom implementation (not yet fully standardized) for Zero Knowledge Proof sakes correclty and fully explained inside code; also, you can fin EC for the curve secp256k1 used by Bitcoin as the underlying elliptic curve for the signature scheme
-- It also has a challenge-response mechanism based on DIDs used in login/registration; we're not using MetaMask to not depend on external clients
+- It also has a challenge-response mechanism based on DIDs used in login/registration; we're not using MetaMask to not depend on external clients (requirement from Alessio, then he changed his mind after a week of struggles, I kept it anyway)
-- The project is a prototype for a movie platform that allows users to watch movies only if they have a valid VC that proves they are over X years old, according to each age rating of the single movie
+- The project is a prototype for a movie platform that allows users to book movies only if the user is X years old: he presents a Verifiable Credential (VC), wrapped into a Verifiable Presentation (VP) to the platform without sharing any personal data with CL Signature that assures Zero Knowledge Proof.
-- The whole frontend has UX written in Italian, but comments and references in code are in English, so you can refer to those
+- It then  verifies the whole process and if the credential was issued by a specific issuer, which is the last node of an ipothetic chain of trust, which is the only one that can issue the credential, and if the credential is still valid (not expired), then the user can book the movie.
+- The user can also share the movie, leave a rating, see the all ratings and handle its profile.
+- Because I had to make everything myself, forgive the code state, but for a Bachelor's Degree Thesis, it's more than enough.

 ## How to start and run the project